 - The CPU can easily cause a bottleneck.

 Factors You Should Consider When Buying a Gaming CPU

-The reason why I am using the term “Gaming” here, and just CPU is because that way, readers will have a better idea that we are strictly focusing on the gaming aspect of these CPUs, even though they can easily handle other tasks.
+The reason why I am using the term “Gaming” here, and not just CPU is because that way, readers will have a better idea that we are strictly focusing on the gaming aspect of these CPUs, even though they can easily handle other tasks.

-With that out of the way, when you are in the market looking for a gaming CPU, there are a number of factors you need to consider that will make your purchase a lot smoother than you might imagine.
+When you are in the market looking for a gaming CPU, there are a number of factors you need to consider that will make your purchase a lot smoother than you might imagine.

 Although these factors are rather common and I am sure most people already are aware of them, it is still better to list them down.

 We are not going to ask you to consider the usage of the CPU, because as the article title suggests, we are strictly looking at the gaming aspect of things.